mdp/middlefiddle/README.md

 # MiddleFiddle

-*This project is still pretty beta, expect changes*

 ### What is MiddleFiddle

 MiddleFiddle is an outbound local proxy which lets to modify your outbound request and responses